Latvian Gambit | The Refutation

 This time we covered the Latvian Gambit.

-For much more analysis after 5.Nd3, and to learn how to continue growing your advantage, you should watch our course.
+For much more analysis after 5.Nd3, and to learn how to continue growing your advantage, you should watch our course on the Latvian Gambit.

 As a reminder, if you’re a PRO Member, you have unlimited access to all the courses, including this one.

-Also, to see the variations in this article more vividly, you can check out today’s “Daily Lesson with a Grandmaster” on our YouTube channel.
+Also, to see the variations in this article more vividly, you can check out the Latvian Gambit Lesson on our YouTube channel.

 P.S.
 Feel free to share your thoughts in our forum, and tell me, how do you feel now that you know how to play against the Latvian Gambit!